cybrkyd/gedit-statusbar-wordcount-plugin/README.md

 Installation
 ------------

+1. Create folder `~/.local/share/gedit/plugins` if it does not exist.
-1. Copy `wordcount.plugin` and `wordcount.py` to `~/.local/share/gedit/plugins`
+2. Copy `wordcount.plugin` and `wordcount.py` to `~/.local/share/gedit/plugins`
-2. Activate it from gedit's plugins dialogue.
+3. Activate it from gedit's plugins dialogue.

 ## Licences
 gedit status bar word count plugin is made available under a [GPL3